Problem of Apollonius: Ten combinations of points, circles, and lines

-Apollonius problem is to construct one or more circles tangent to three given objects in a plane, which may be circles, points, or lines.
-This gives rise to ten types of Apollonius' problem, one corresponding to each combination of circles, lines and points, which may be labeled with three letters, either C, L, or P, to denote whether the given elements are a circle, line or point, respectively (Table 1).
+Apollonius's problem is to construct one or more circles tangent to three given objects in a plane, which may be circles, points, or lines.
+This gives rise to ten types of Apollonius's problem, one corresponding to each combination of circles, lines and points, which may be labeled with three letters, either C, L, or P, to denote whether the given elements are a circle, line or point, respectively (Table 1).
 As an example, the type of Apollonius problem with a given circle, line, and point is denoted as CLP.

 Some of these special cases are much easier to solve than the general case of three given circles.
 The two simplest cases are the problems of drawing a circle through three given points (PPP) or tangent to three lines (LLL), which were solved first by Euclid in his Elements.
 For example, the PPP problem can be solved as follows.
 The center of the solution circle is equally distant from all three points, and therefore must lie on the perpendicular bisector line of any two.
 Hence, the center is the point of intersection of any two perpendicular bisectors.
 Similarly, in the LLL case, the center must lie on a line bisecting the angle at the three intersection points between the three given lines; hence, the center lies at the intersection point of two such angle bisectors.
 Since there are two such bisectors at every intersection point of the three given lines, there are four solutions to the general LLL problem (the incircle and excircles of the triangle formed by the three lines).

 Points and lines may be viewed as special cases of circles; a point can be considered as a circle of infinitely small radius, and a line may be thought of an infinitely large circle whose center is also at infinity.
 From this perspective, the general Apollonius problem is that of constructing circles tangent to three given circles.
 The nine other cases involving points and lines may be viewed as limiting cases of the general problem.
 These limiting cases often have fewer solutions than the general problem; for example, the replacement of a given circle by a given point halves the number of solutions, since a point can be construed as an infinitesimal circle that is either internally or externally tangent.